What We Fund

 Proposed projects may relate to any disease(s) but must have impact on the diseases above and will be adjudicated based on their potential impact on these diseases.

-Projects must meet two conditions to be eligible:
+Projects must meet at least one of the following conditions to be eligible:

 - Be translational research that helps accelerate the development of therapeutics for neurodegenerative diseases of aging